 It’s remained in that position ever since and is now the largest city in the United Kingdom (which only came into existence in the 18th century).

-London is and Has Always Been Open
+London Is and Has Always Been Open for Immigration

 Much as people whinge about London becoming too diverse and somehow less British (it’s amazing how much respect you can lose for people like John Cleese as soon as drivel like that comes out of their mouths), London has always attracted immigrants.

-Large-scale immigration in London started with the Huguenots in the 17th century, and has been followed by waves of Irish, African, Chinese and people from many more countries over the centuries.
+Large-scale immigration in London started with the Huguenots in the 17th century and has been followed by waves of Irish, African, Chinese and people from many more countries over the centuries.

 Key takeaway?
 The idea that a few decades of immigration has somehow changed the fabric of a “truly British” London is a fabrication and a pretty laughable one.

-And it Has the Diversity to Prove it
+And Has the Diversity to Prove it

 London Has Hosted the Olympics Three Times